shanole/ScribbleBoard.Solution/README.md

 #### ScribbleBoard `appsettings.json` Creation

+1. Navigate to the top level of the repository with the command `cd ScribbleBoard.Solution`
+2. Navigate into "ScribbleBoard" with git command `cd ScribbleBoard`
-1. Create a file in the root directory called `appsettings.json`.
+3. Create a file in the root directory called `appsettings.json`.
-2. Add `appsettings.json` to `.gitignore`.
+4. Add `appsettings.json` to `.gitignore`.
-3. Insert the following code into `appsettings.json`:
+5. Insert the following code into `appsettings.json`:

 ```
 {
     "ConnectionStrings": {
-        "DefaultConnection": "Server=localhost;Port=3306;database=scribbleboard_clientE;uid=root;pwd=YOUR-PASSWORD;"
+        "DefaultConnection": "Server=localhost;Port=3306;database=scribbleboard_client;uid=root;pwd=YOUR-PASSWORD;"
     }
 }
 ```

-4. Replace `YOUR-PASSWORD` with password you selected when installing MySQLWorkbench.
+5. Replace `YOUR-PASSWORD` with password you selected when installing MySQLWorkbench.
-5. In the root directory, run `dotnet ef database update`
+6. In the root directory, run `dotnet ef database update`
-6. In the root directory, run `dotnet ef database restore`
+7. In the root directory, run `dotnet ef database restore`

 This will recreate the database on your computer, using MySQLWorkbench.

 #### ScribbleBoardAPI `appsettings.json` Creation

+1. Navigate to the top level of the repository with the command `cd ScribbleBoard.Solution`
+2. Navigate into "ScribbleBoardApi" with git command `cd ScribbleBoardApi`
-1. Create a file in the root directory called `appsettings.json`.
+3. Create a file in the root directory called `appsettings.json`.
-2. Add `appsettings.json` to `.gitignore`.
+4. Add `appsettings.json` to `.gitignore`.
-3. Insert the following code into `appsettings.json`:
+5. Insert the following code into `appsettings.json`:

 ```
 {